Understanding and Managing Ants and Plant Health

 2. Diatomaceous Earth or Boric Acid

-• Carefully apply diatomaceous earth or boric acid bait around the affected outlets; these options can eliminate ants while posing minimal risk to humans when used correctly.
+• Gently apply diatomaceous earth or boric acid bait around the affected outlets.
+These can help get rid of ants while being safe for people when used properly.

 3. Seal Entry Points

-• After resolving the immediate issue, seal any cracks or gaps around outlets with caulk to deter future ant invasions.
+• After you’ve dealt with the ants, seal any cracks or gaps around the outlets with caulk to stop future ant visits.

 Household Items: Clorox and Perfume